-Food Type: American “Comfort Food”
+Food Type: American Comfort Food

 Dining Plan: 1 Table Service

 - The experience also relies heavily on your server; you may get one that is in character when you don’t want them to be or one that isn’t in character when you were prepared to have a fun time with them.
-Kids menu is weak.

-Reputation: The 50’s Prime Time Café is probably the best and most consistent table service restaurant at the Hollywood Studios.
+Reputation: 50’s Prime Time Café is probably the best and most consistent table service restaurant at the Hollywood Studios.
 The food is relatively inexpensive, prepared well, and the service is fun.
 Just be aware of the possibility that you may be harassed by “Mom” a bit (or a lot).